Choosing the Right Hot Water System

 Cons:

-- Requires roof space with good sun exposure
+- Requires north-facing roof space with good sun exposure

 Sizing Your System